 My family has visited many amusement parks and ridden many rollercoasters together.
 My sisters, though they both enjoy rides, tend to have nervous stomachs and often fret while waiting in line.
 When my younger sister and I were taking our seats and buckling into the Wild Eagle coaster at Dollywood she told me, “I like doing rides with you.
 You always know how to calm me down.”
-From then on I became known as the rollercoaster whisperer, always finding things to say to calm my anxious family members before we boarded intense rides.
-Riding so many rollercoasters last weekend reminded me of the tips I give to my sisters, and I figured I would pass it on just in case anyone else needs some rollercoaster reassurance.
+From then on I realized I could be something of a rollercoaster whisperer, always finding things to say to calm anxious friends before we boarded intense rides.
+Riding so many rollercoasters last weekend reminded me of the this, and I figured I would pass it on just in case anyone else needs some rollercoaster reassurance.
 So if you know you love it when you are on the ride but constantly worry while waiting in line, maybe some of these tips will work for you!

 - Look for the little ones.